TaiseerAlmedani/masarak-mobile-app/README.md

 # Masarak Mobile App

 This is the mobile application for the Masarak public transportation guidance system, built with React and optimized for mobile devices.
+It is also configured as a Progressive Web App (PWA).

 ## Project Structure